Checks, Forms, & Direct Mail

 How Does Pressure Seal Work?

 First, pressure seal checks are imaged with a laser printer and compatible software.
 Next, the stub checks are loaded into a pressure sealer feed system (High volume systems run with a laser printer inline to a pressure sealer).
 During the folding process, the sealer machine aligns patterns of cohesive along the edges of the form.
 When the folded form passes through a series of sealing rollers that apply pressure, the cohesive is activated, creating a seal.
-The final product is a sealed mailer that is opened by folding and tearing along the perforations.
+The final product is a sealed mailer that is opened by tearing along the perforations.

 Order Pressure Seal